 (c) Vesting and Settlement.
-Without prejudice to any additional vesting and/or settlement conditions that may be set by the Administrator and included in the French Qualified RSU Agreement, no settlement of any French Qualified RSUs will be made before the expiration of a period of one year (the "Acquisition Period") following the Grant Date; provided, however, that (i) in case of death of the French Participant during the Acquisition Period, his or her heirs may request in writing that the French Qualified RSUs become fully vested and be settled at any time within the six month period following his or her death, and the Administrator shall cause such accelerated vesting and settlement promptly after the receipt of such request; and (ii) in case of the Disability of the French Participant during the Acquisition Period, the French Participant may request in writing the immediate vesting and settlement of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement promptly after the receipt of such request in writing the immediate vesting and settlement of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement promptly after the receipt of such request in writing the immediate vesting and settlement promptly after the receipt of such request.
+Without prejudice to any additional vesting and/or settlement conditions that may be set by the Administrator and included in the French Qualified RSU Agreement, no settlement of any French Qualified RSUs will be made before the expiration of a period of one year (the "Acquisition Period") following the Grant Date; provided, however, that (i) in case of death of the French Participant during the Acquisition Period, his or her heirs may request in writing that the French Qualified RSUs become fully vested and be settled at any time within the six month period following his or her death, and the Administrator shall cause such accelerated vesting and settlement promptly after the receipt of such request; and (ii) in case of the Disability of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement of the French Qualified RSUs, and the Administrator shall cause such accelerated vesting and settlement promptly after the receipt of such request.